When Childhood Sexual Abuse Affects Marriage Intimacy

-A person who has been sexually abused as a child often thinks that once the abuse stops, he or she can “just get on with life” and everything will be “just fine.”
+A person who has been sexually abused as a child often thinks that once the abuse stops, he or she can “just get on with life.”
+At that point everything will be “just fine.”
 After-all, the past is the past, right?
 Wrong.

 I’ve been there and have done that and fell for the same lie.
 I thought that the pain was behind me and I’d be fine.
 But I wasn’t.
 And neither was our marriage, because my “past” affected it, or I should say it “infected” it greatly.

-I thought that marrying a man who was gentle and kind would lead to a healthy sex life together and my past would be “my past.”
+I thought that marrying a man who was gentle and kind would lead to a healthy sex life together.
+My past would then be “my past.”
 But again I was wrong.
 It’s not that my husband Steve did everything right to help me deal with things properly.
-He said and did things in his frustration that sometimes complicated matters all the more.
-But that was not his intent to hurt me further, it just happened and I didn’t handle matters very well at all, and made matters all the worse because of my inability to know how to best work through my issues.
+He said and did things in his frustration that sometimes complicated matters even more.
+But that was not his intent to hurt me further.
+It just happened.
+Unfortunately, I didn’t handle matters very well at all.
+I made matters all the worse because of my inability to know how to best work through my issues.

 Like many others who have suffered sexual trauma at the hands of someone who took advantage of a child, I found that eventually the past had to be dealt with.
 I couldn’t just put it on a “shelf” away from the forefront of my mind and count on it staying there any longer.
 Eventually memories came out to haunt me when I least expected it —especially during intimate times with my husband.

 And even though my husband was and is nothing like either of my abusers, somehow I ended up punishing him for the original pain that he did not afflict upon me.
-As the memories kept poisoning my mind and our love-making experiences, eventually my husband also became a victim of my past sexual abuse, as I kept pushing him away more and more until I couldn’t even be intimate with him at all.
+The memories kept poisoning my mind and our love-making experiences.
+Eventually my husband also became a victim of my past sexual abuse.
+I kept pushing him away more and more until I couldn’t be intimate with him at all.

-Yes, Steve understood why I acted as I did (at least he said he did, and I believe him), but it didn’t erase the fact that he wanted to be close to me and yet I couldn’t handle any type of sexual closeness.
+Yes, Steve understood why I acted as I did (at least he said he did).
+However, it didn’t erase the fact that he wanted to be close to me, but I couldn’t handle any type of sexual closeness.
 It was just too painful of a reminder of the hurt I had experienced in my past.
 So, in essence, my past abuse continued haunting me, as well as my husband.
+He became another victim of my abusers because we couldn’t be as intimately close to each other as we should be.
+I eventually saw this and recognized that I needed to put an end to our future victimization.

-Something that Dr Archibald Hart said in a past Focus on the Family broadcast rang true in my life and is probably applicable to most people who need to deal with childhood sexual abuse.
-He said,
+Something that Dr Archibald Hart said in a past Focus on the Family broadcast rang true in my life.
+It’s probably applicable to most people who need to deal with childhood sexual abuse.

 “It is understandable that you would continue to struggle with the abuse you went through as a child.
 Our emotions are so intense when we are young that our wounds and injuries often stay with us for a lifetime.
 The pain is immeasurably worse when the one who wronged us was a parent or a parent surrogate.
 Nevertheless, the bitterness you feel today is hurting you.
 It will continue to haunt you unless you can come to terms with it.”

 And that is what I eventually knew I needed to do.
-It wasn’t until a number of years into our marriage that the Lord started to impress upon me that I had “unfinished business” to work on, in dealing with what had happened to me.
-That’s when I first started the painful process of praying and reaching out to find the help I needed to settle what had happened to me and begin the process of healing not only my mind, but my love life with my dear husband.
+It wasn’t until a number of years into our marriage that the Lord started to impress upon me that I had “unfinished business” to work on.
+I needed to deal with what had happened to me.
+That’s when I first started the painful process of praying and reaching out to find the help I needed.
+I needed to settle what had happened to me and begin the process of healing.
+Healing was needed, not only in my mind, but in my love life with my dear husband.

 God helped me to come to the same conclusion as a statement that Dr Hart made: